hydephp/develop/docs/digging-deeper/navigation.md

 Hyde provides multiple ways to customize navigation menus to suit your needs:

+1. Front matter data in Markdown and Blade page files, applicable to all menu types
+2. Configuration in the `hyde` config file for main navigation items
+3. Configuration in the `docs` config file for documentation sidebar items

-Specifying the data in the front matter will override any dynamically inferred or config-defined priority.
-While this is useful for one-offs, it can make it harder to reorder items later on as you can't see the whole picture at once.
+Keep in mind that front matter data overrides dynamically inferred or config-defined priorities.
+While useful for quick one-off changes on small sites, it can make reordering items later on more challenging as you can't see the entire structure at once.
-It's up to you which method you prefer to use.

-To customize how a page is represented in navigation, you can either set the `navigation` front matter data in the page's markdown file, or configure it in the config file.
-Main navigation items are in the `hyde` config file, while documentation sidebar items are in the `docs` config file.
-General options for the entire navigation menus are also available in the `hyde` and `docs` config files.
+Additionally, general options for the entire navigation menus are also available in the `hyde` and `docs` config files.

-Now that you know the basics, let's dive into the details of how to customize the navigation menus!

 ## Front Matter Configuration